-The lake elevation and river flow operational criteria specify certain elevations/flows at certain time steps (end-of-month for lake elevations and average monthly or semi-monthly for river flows).
+• The lake elevation and river flow operational criteria specify certain elevations/flows at certain time steps (end-of-month for lake elevations and average monthly or semi-monthly for river flows).
 During Project operations in 2002 and 2003, Reclamation found that transitioning from one time step to the next succeeding step resulted in abrupt changes in elevations/flows, especially when the water year type changed to either a wetter or drier year types after April 1, as described in No. 2 above.
 Such abrupt changes were at times viewed as being adverse to the lake or river resources.
-For 2004 and 2005 operations, Reclamation developed a curve, rather than abrupt steps, to permit a smoother transition of lake elevations from one time step to the next.
+For 2004, 2005, and 2006 operations, Reclamation developed a curve, rather than abrupt steps, to permit a smoother transition of lake elevations from one time step to the next10.
 The curve was developed in consultation with the Service, Tribes and water users.
-A similar curve is being developed for river flows but will not likely be available for use during 2005.

-4. QUANTIFY THE PROJECT WATER BANK REQUIREMENTS FOR 2005:
+4. QUANTIFY THE PROJECT WATER BANK REQUIREMENTS FOR 2006:

-Reclamation's 2002 BA proposed establishment and use of a "water bank" and that the size of the water bank would be determined using criteria set out in the 2002 BA.
-However, as a result of ESA consultation, the Service and NOAA Fisheries established the water bank size for 2005 at 100,000 acre-feet in the 2002 biological opinions (page 11 and page 56 in the respective opinions).
+• Reclamation's 2002 BA proposed establishment and use of a "water bank" and that the size of the water bank would be determined using criteria set out in the 2002 BA.
+However, as a result of ESA consultation, the Service and NOAA Fisheries established the water bank size for 2006 at 100,000 acre-feet in the 2002 biological opinions (page 11 and page 56 in the respective opinions).
 Therefore, the water bank size has been determined and does not require the calculation as outlined in the 2002 BA.
-Reclamation has agreed to operate the Project during 2005 consistent with the 2002 biological opinions.
+Reclamation has agreed to operate the Project during 2006 consistent with the 2002 biological opinions11.

-&lt;sup>9 National Marine Fisheries Service, Biological Opinion on Klamath Project Operations from June 1, 2002 through March 31, 2012, dated May 31, 2002, pages 55-56.
+9 National Marine Fisheries Service, Biological Opinion on Klamath Project Operations, dated May 31, 2002, pages 66-68.

-Memorandum from Reclamation to the Service dated April 2, 2004.
+10 Memorandum from Reclamation to the Service dated April 2, 2004.